-- It will be important that any costs to service providers to participate in trainings are reasonable. - Additional trainings leave room for service providers to maintain some of their own training to support unique topics, such as their organizational philosophy. - Work could be undertaken to support staff in understanding the value of training. - This work could connect with recommendation B8 with respect to building a community of practice.
+- It will be important that any costs to service providers to participate in trainings are reasonable. - It will be important that the catalogue does not create a one-path system but instead provides options for service providers depending on their size and resources.
+Additional trainings leave room for service providers to maintain some of their own training to support unique topics, such as their organizational philosophy. - Consider ways to continue to encourage innovation in training in the sector. - Consider use of different approaches to regional training and leveraging existing training hubs. - Work could be undertaken to support staff in understanding the value of training. - This work could connect with recommendation B8 with respect to building a community of practice.